Practice Area

 Motorcycle accident scene

-What Is the Most Common Motorcycle Accident Injury?
+What Are the Most Common West Virginia Motorcycle Accident Injuries?

 Motorcyclists are more likely to sustain serious injuries in accidents compared to typical motor vehicle drivers.
 Motorcycle crash injuries range from mild to severe, and the effects of a crash can last a lifetime.
 Common motorcycle injuries include: